Office HoursDuring summer, please make an appointment by email.

 Before Liverpool, Prof. Effros taught at the University of Florida, where she served as the inaugural Robert and Margaret Rothman Chair and Director of the Center for the Humanities and the Public Sphere and had an appointment as a professor of history (2009-2017).
 This position followed on her post as an associate professor and professor in the Department of History at Binghamton University (SUNY) (2001-2009), where she served as departmental chair from 2004 to 2006.
 At Southern Illinois University at Edwardsville, she was an assistant and associate professor in the Department of Historical Studies (1996-2001).
 From 1994 to 1995, she held an Izaak Walton Killam Memorial Postdoctoral Fellowship in the Department of History and Classics.

 Prof. Effros is the series editor of the Brill Series on the Early Middle Ages, a continuation of the Transformation of the Roman World series published by E.J.
 Brill in the Netherlands (2004-present) and she is a book review editor (2021-present) and member of the editorial board of Studies in Late Antiquity published by University of California Press (2016-present).
-From 2011-2014, she served as a Councillor of the Medieval Academy of America and was a member of the Executive Committee (2013-2014).
+From 2023-2026, she is serving as a Councillor of the Medieval Academy of America (her first term was in 2011-2014, and she then served as a member of the Executive Committee from 2013-2014).
 For several years, Prof. Effros served as a sponsored lecturer for the Archaeological Institute of America.

 Provincial and National Archaeology in France and Britain